E2ENet: Dynamic Sparse Feature Fusion for Accurate and Efficient 3D Medical Image Segmentation: Methodology

-where $\mathcal{F}^{j,i}(.)$ is a fusion operation, consisting of a 3D convolution operation followed by Instance Normalization (IN) \citep{ulyanov2016instance} and a Leaky Rectified Linear Unit (LeakyReLU) \citep{maas2013rectifier}. $\mathcal{U}(.)$ and $\mathcal{D}(.)$ denote the up-sampling (transposed convolution with stride 2) and down-sampling (maxpooling), respectively. $[.]$ denotes the concatenation operation.
-In the 3D convolution operation, the input feature maps, which have a channel number of $C^{j,i}_{in}$ $(C^{j,i}_{in}=c_{i-1}+c_i+c_{i+1}$ or $c_i+c_{i+1})$, are fused and processed to produce output feature maps with a channel number of $C^{j,i}_{out}$ $(C^{j,i}_{out}= c_i)$.
+where $\mathcal{F}^{j,i}(.)$ is a fusion operation, consisting of a convolution operation followed by Instance Normalization (IN) \citep{ulyanov2016instance} and a Leaky Rectified Linear Unit (LeakyReLU) \citep{maas2013rectifier}. $\mathcal{U}(.)$ and $\mathcal{D}(.)$ denote the up-sampling and down-sampling, respectively. $[.]$ denotes the concatenation operation.
+In the convolution operation, the input feature maps, which have a channel number of $C^{j,i}_{in}$ $(C^{j,i}_{in}=c_{i-1}+c_i+c_{i+1}$ or $c_i+c_{i+1})$, are fused and processed to produce output feature maps with a channel number of $C^{j,i}_{out}$ $(C^{j,i}_{out}= c_i)$.

-We have integrated a deep supervision strategy to improve the training process, as in \citep{isensee2021nnu}.
-This strategy involves using downsampled versions of the ground truth segmentation and the corresponding predictions at each scale $i$ to compute the loss $l_i$.
-As shown in Figure \ref{fig:framework}, multi-scaled feature maps are processed through a $1 \times 1 \times 1$ convolutional layer in the output module, to generate multi-scaled predictions.
-The overall training objective is the sum of the losses at all scales, $l = w_1 \times l_1 + w_2 \times l_2 + …$, where the loss weights $w_i$ are normalized to sum to $1$ and decrease geometrically with the resolution.

 Unlike the UNet++ model, which only considers bottom-up information flows for image segmentation, our proposed E2ENet architecture incorporates both bottom-up and top-down information flows.
-This allows E2ENet to make use of both high-level contextual information and fine-grained details in order to produce more accurate segmentation maps (experimental results can be found in Table~\ref{tab:braint_results}).
+This allows E2ENet to \textbf{make use of both high-level contextual information and fine-grained details} in order to produce more accurate segmentation maps (experimental results can be found in Table~\ref{tab:braint_results}).